aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/030-update-metadata.md

 ### 6. Validate update to labels and addons

-Goto to the **Settings > Clusters > hub-cluster**  in the ArgoCD dashboard.
+Goto to the **Settings > Clusters > hub-cluster**  in the Argo CD dashboard.
 Examine the Hub-Cluster Cluster object.
 This will confirm that GitOps Bridge has successfully updated the Labels and Annotations.

 ![Hub Cluster Updated Metadata](/static/images/hubcluster-update-metadata.png)